 TABLE 1: PRELIMINARY PHYTOCHEMICAL ANALYSIS OF BACOPA MONNIERI (L.) WETTST.
 EXTRACTS

 Key: ME – Methanolic extract, EE – Ethanolic extract, PE – Petroleum ether extract, AE – Aqueous extract.

-The results showing anti-cancer activity of various extracts of Bacopa monnieri (L.) Wettst. on different Human Cancer Cell Lines are presented in Table 2, 3, 4 and 5.
-Out of the 5 extracts and 19 cell lines used for studying anticancer activity, the ethanolic extract of Bacopa monnieri (L.) Wettst. was active against Human Breast Cancer Cell Line (MDA–MB-468).
+The results showing the anti-cancer activity of various extracts of Bacopa monnieri (L.) Wettst. on different Human Cancer Cell Lines are presented in Table 2, 3, 4, and 5.
+Out of the 5 extracts and 19 cell lines used for studying anticancer activity, the ethanolic extract of Bacopa monnieri (L.) Wettst. was active against the Human Breast Cancer Cell Line (MDA–MB-468).

 |Plant extracts||Human Prostate Cancer Cell Line||Human Colon Cancer Cell Line|

 TABLE 5: IN-VITRO ANTICANCER ACTIVITY OF BACOPA MONNIERI (L.) WETTST.
 USING SRB ASSAY

 |Plant extracts||Human Lung Cancer Cell Line||Human Hepatoma Cell Line||Human Oral Cancer Cell Line|

 DISCUSSION: The chemotherapeutic agents long used in oncologic treatment produce deleterious side effects that augment the mortality and morbidity caused by cancer.
 Safer treatments are thus desperately needed, some of which can be found in natural compounds such as phyto-chemicals.
 Having established chemopreventive activities and preclinical antitumor effects, phytochemicals provide a novel therapeutic approach that merits further exploration 21.